deletehead/the_hax/internal_methodology.md

 - Day 3-5:
   - [ ] When you can access a bunch of servers, start port scanning from those to the CDE

+## Notes before Reporting
+- Ensure that IPs, ports, etc match.
+For instance, go over the IPs and make sure they all actually ARE CDE IPs.
+If there's question, hash it out with the client.

 ## Open Source Intelligence
 - [ ] Simply *Google the target*.
 What does the company do?
 What information do they store/process?
 What's their business?
 - [ ] Check for sensitive documents: